 National Curriculum Coverage

-> The Medium Term Plans below designed to clearly highlight the following:
+The progression documents below designed to clearly highlight the following:

-> - Exactly what the pupils are going to know at the end of the enquiry;
+- Exactly what the pupils are going to know at the end of the enquiry;

 - The disciplinary thinking skills of the subject that they are going to apply in order to understand the significance of that knowledge;